jremington/newTC1/README.md

 ![RPi_shake](https://github.com/user-attachments/assets/362a665e-43f9-4991-b02b-1ddb8310f0b5)

-Only when the RaspberryShake data are **externally low pass filtered** (post-processed, in this case 5s filter in JamaSeis), does a signal corresponding to that earthquake become readilly apparent.
+Only when the RaspberryShake data are **externally** low pass filtered (post-processed, in this case applying the 5s filter in JamaSeis), does a signal corresponding to that earthquake become readily apparent.

 ![RPiShake_5s](https://github.com/user-attachments/assets/79e27686-0a3c-437f-99a8-a4c933cefa1d)